 General Rewards Cards

-General rewards cards may offer you cash back or points in the card issuer's rewards program.
-In either case, the rewards may accrue within your credit card account or the credit card issuer's rewards program—sometimes, you actually earn "cash back" as points in the card issuer's program.
+General rewards credit cards offer cash back or points in the card issuer's rewards program.
+In either case, the rewards accrue within your credit card account.
+They're part of the credit card issuer's rewards program—sometimes, you even earn "cash back" as points in the card issuer's program.

 You may be able to redeem cash back rewards by requesting a check, statement credit or money transfer to a linked bank account.
-With rewards programs such as American Express Membership Rewards, you'll often have a long list of redemption opportunities, including cash back, travel, merchandise and gift cards.
+With card issuers' rewards programs, you'll often have a long list of redemption opportunities, including cash back, travel, merchandise and gift cards.

-As your rewards are managed by the card issuer, closing the credit card could result in losing the rewards.
-However, you'll often have a small window of time when you can redeem your rewards after closing your card—it depends on the card issuer's rules and card's terms.
+Because your rewards are managed by the card issuer, closing the credit card could result in losing the rewards.
+However, you'll often have a small window of time when you can redeem your rewards after closing your card—it just depends on the card issuer's rules and the card's terms.